Staff and Instructors

 Kathleen Jennings is the U.S. Coast Guard Auxiliary University Programs (AUP) Program Management Branch Chief.
 In this capacity, she serves as the deputy to the Division Chief and oversees the administration of AUP.
 Ms. Jennings previously served as a Branch Assistant for Academic Affairs.
 She began working with AUP in 2012 and has an extensive background in education.
 She sits on the School of Education Development Board at The College of William and Mary.

-Graig Arcuri is the U.S. Coast Guard Auxiliary University Programs (AUP) Branch Chief - Operations where he has responsibility for maintaining accountability, responsibility, and authority for AUP operations nationwide; managing the portfolio of all AUP units, assigning each unit to subordinate Operations Assistants so that each is responsible for approximately 6-7 units.
-He is a qualified vessel examiner and crew and currently serves as Commander of Flotilla 092-02-04, as well as, FSO-OP, FSO-MA, and FSO-DV.
-New to AUP, he comes with substantial operations and academic experience, which currently includes being a member of the faculty at The State University of New York at Oswego and Syracuse University.
+LTJG Christopher Papas is the U.S. Coast Guard Auxiliary University Programs (AUP) Branch Chief - Operations where he has responsibility for maintaining accountability, responsibility, and authority for AUP operations nationwide; managing the portfolio of all AUP units, assigning each unit to subordinate Operations Assistants so that each is responsible for approximately 6-7 units.
+LTJG Papas is a graduate of the College of William and Mary, the Auxiliary University Programs, and the Coast Guard’s Officer Candidate School.
+He is a Prevention officer currently stationed as a Marine Inspector at Sector New York.
+Prior to appointment as Branch Chief, he served as Unit Officer, Remote Collaborative Unit.

 Richard Young is the U.S. Coast Guard Auxiliary University Programs (AUP) Branch Chief - Academics where he has responsibility for maintaining accountability, responsibility, and authority for academic activities in the areas of Leadership, Nautical Science, Communications, Marine Safety, Vessels, and Public Affairs, ensuring that responsibility for each is shared amongst subordinate subject matter experts.
 He is a qualified vessel examiner and instructor, and serves as Assistant District Staff Officer for Incident Management and Preparedness for the Fifth Northern District.
 New to AUP, he comes with substantial academic experience having been Director of Graduate Programs for the School of Business Administration at The Capital College of The Pennsylvania State University.